Olib: Geography

 To the SW of the town lie a number of large but shallow karst dolines, referred to collectively as Ponikve.

 Demographics

 Although the year-round population hovers around only 100, that number is much larger during the summer months, when both descendants of the island's native population as well as international tourists come to visit.
 According to the 2021 census, the town of Olib has 113 residents and 64 occupied private households.

 Important Bird Area

 The island is part of the northern Zadar Archipelago, which has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding populations of several species of fish-eating seabirds.

 Notable people

 The literary estate of Vinko Pulišić remained at his palace in Olib, inherited by his nephew don Ivan Pulišić, and upon the latter's death in 1962 by his sister Marija "Marušica", who allowed Manfred Paštrović to transport them to his house on Silba in 1973.
 Today they are kept by the Arhiv Zadarske nadbiskupije.

+The Croatian-American soccer player Christian Pulisic also traces his ancestry to Olib, his paternal grandfather having been a native of the island.